clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/employee-overview.md

 2. Select a shift sequence.
 3. From the employee row drop-down menu, select the row of the {% link_new shift sequence | features/administration/shift-sequences.md %} that applies to the employee.
 4. Specify the sequence.<br>This setting is only relevant if you need to assign more than one shift sequence to an employee.
 Shift sequences with lower values are inserted first and can be overwritten by subsequent ones.
-5. Set a {% link_new Reference Date | features/administration/reference-date.md %} that marks the start day for the shift sequence.
+5. Set a reference date that defines the start day of the shift sequence.
 6. Click _OK_{:.doc-button}.
-You can now {% link_new add shift sequences | features/scheduling/capacity/capacity-insert-shift-sequences.md %} to the schedule.
+You can now {% link_new insert shift sequences | features/scheduling/schedules/schedules-insert-shift-sequences.md %} into the schedule.

 ## Delegate employees